open-feature/java-sdk-contrib/tools/provider-tck/README.md

 **In scope — the provider contract:**

-- mapping backend responses onto typed resolution details (value, variant, reason, error code), with no error message on a success path
+- mapping backend responses onto typed resolution details (value, reason, error code), with no error message on a success path — and the variant where the backend names one, which is gated on `@variants` because Requirement 2.2.4 is a `SHOULD` and `types.md` types the field optional
 - keeping the integer and float types distinct; that `false`, `0` and `""` are values, not absences;
   integer precision to 2^31 − 1
 - error handling: type mismatch and unknown flag return the code default, report the right error